zaneveld/full_spectrum_bioinformatics/README.md

 Full Spectrum Bioinformatics is a free online text designed to introduce key topics in Bioinformatics using the Python programming language.

-The text is currently in early prototype status.
+The text is currently in prototype status.
 Chapters with content you can preview are linked below:

 - **Chapter 1.
 [Foreword](./content/01_foreword/foreword.ipynb)**
 - **Chapter 2.
 Introduction**